dasch-swiss/dsp-api/docs/src/paradox/05-internals/development/building-and-running.md

 ## Continuous Integration

-For continuous integration testing, we use Travis-CI.
+For continuous integration testing, we use Github CI Actions.
 Every commit pushed to the git repository or every pull request, triggers the build.
-Additionaly, in Github there is a litle checkmark beside every commit, signaling the status of the build (successful, unsucessful, ongoing).
+Additionally, in Github there is a small checkmark beside every commit, signaling the status of the build (successful, unsuccessful, ongoing).

-The build that is executed on Github-CI-Actions is defined in `.github/workflows/main.yml`, and looks like this:
+The build that is executed on Github CI Actions is defined in `.github/workflows/main.yml`, and looks like this:

 @@snip[main.yml](../../../../../.github/workflows/main.yml) { }